SFZC-WebOps/cairn-pkm/_dev/_cairn-pkm-dev-home.md

 ## Overview

-Development area for the CAIRN PKM system.
+Development area for the Cairn-PKM system.
 This area tracks work on the core system, releases, and ongoing maintenance.
 Everything in `_dev/` is excluded from user releases.

 ## Current Focus